bepoooe/animated-proposal-book/README.md

 # Animated Memory Book

 A 3D interactive memory book built with React and Three.js.
-This project features an animated book interface that allows users to flip through pages of photographs with smooth animations and transitions.
+This project features an animated book interface that allows users to flip through pages of photographs with smooth animations and transitions, complete with ambient music and page-turning sound effects.

 ## Tech Stack